kimjoshh/nft-flip-trap/README.md

 should = true;
 reason = "Suspicious: Token 1 minted to 0xAAA... and immediately flipped to 0xBBB...";
 ```
+---

+## 📘 How to Use This Trap in Production
 ### 🔧 Step 1: Configure Drosera Operator
 - Set up relay to call collect() and shouldRespond()